 - The water used in the shower and toilet is rain water.

 - Food in resorts are quite expensive.
-It is better if you can bring your own that is enough for your entire stay.
+It is better to bring your own food that is enough for your entire stay.
 Budget options are available in the neighborhood though.

 - PADI-certified dive shops are available in the island.